apache/kylin/website/_docs/install/configuration.md

 ### Query rewriting {#convert-sql}

 - `kylin.query.force-limit`: this parameter achieves the purpose of shortening the query duration by forcing a LIMIT clause for the select * statement.
 The default value is *-1*, and the parameter value is set to a positive integer, such as 1000, the value will be applied to the LIMIT clause, and the query will eventually be converted to select * from fact_table limit 1000
+- `kylin.storage.limit-push-down-enabled`: the default value is *TRUE*, set to *FALSE* to close the limit-pushdown of storage layer